GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 ##################################################

-In this document, you will learn how GEOSX classes interact with external information parsed from XML files, and how to add a new XML block that can be interpreted by GEOSX.
+In this document, you will learn how GEOS classes interact with external information parsed from XML files, and how to add a new XML block that can be interpreted by GEOS.
 Flow solvers and relative permeability are used as examples.

-GEOSX data structure overview
+GEOS data structure overview
 =============================

 .. _GroupPar:

-Group : the base class of GEOSX
+Group : the base class of GEOS
 -------------------------------

-All GEOSX classes derive from a base class called ``dataRepository::Group``.
+All GEOS classes derive from a base class called ``dataRepository::Group``.
-The ``Group`` class provides a way to organize all GEOSX objects in a filesystem-like structure.
+The ``Group`` class provides a way to organize all GEOS objects in a filesystem-like structure.
 One could think of ``Group`` s as *file folders* that can bear data (stored in ``Wrapper`` s), have a parent folder (another ``Group``),  and have possibly multiple subfolders (referred to as the subgroups).
-Below, we briefly review the data members of the ``Group`` class that are essential to understand the correspondence between the GEOSX data structure and the XML input.
+Below, we briefly review the data members of the ``Group`` class that are essential to understand the correspondence between the GEOS data structure and the XML input.
 For more details, we refer the reader to the extensive documentation of the :ref:`dataRepository`, including the :ref:`Group` class documentation.